Sclerotherapy

 It is recommended to have sclerotherapy well in advance of important events as your legs will look worse before they look better.
 Many patients require subsequent treatments and are usually scheduled every 6-8 weeks to allow the body time to respond to treatment.
 The number of treatments needed varies from patient to patient, depending on the size and quantity of veins to be treated.

-A light brown discoloration of the skin along the injected vein, may occur as well as some bruising.
-This usually fades in a couple of weeks.
+• Hyperpigmentation: a light brown discoloration of the skin along the injected vein, may occur as well as some bruising.
 Larger veins may also develop a hard, lumpy feel, which is a collection of trapped blood and is not dangerous.
 Using a heating pad over these areas may help your body to absorb “old” blood quicker.

-The formation of new “spider” veins in the injected area, usually resolves in 3-12 months.
-If they do not fade, they may be re-injected or treated with cosmetic laser.
+• Matting: The formation of new “spider” veins in the injected area, usually resolves in 3–12 months.
+If they do not fade, they may be reinjected or treated with cosmetic laser.

 Sclerotherapy Solutions

-Vein Specialists of Northwest Georgia offers two sclerotherapy solutions:
+The Vein Center at Vascular Surgical Associates offers two sclerotherapy solutions: